werling/flaschenclient/README.md

 flaschenclient
 =======
 With this python library you can send simple animations to the flaschen taschen server (fork).

-With this python library you can send simple animations to the flaschen taschen server.
 Currently it's only working with the forked server which can be found here: https://github.com/werling/flaschen-taschen